 The first lap of the race was red flagged due to contact on the start/finish straight between a slow-starting George Alp-Williams and Production class driver Dave Marshall, who made contact with the Area Motorsport driver.

-Once the race got underway at the second time of asking, Camp took the lead ahead of Dan Thackeray, with Matt Luff, Rob Butler, Morgan Bailey, Will Redford in the Kinetic Motorsport EP3, and Harvey Caton in his JWB Motorsport EP3 in tow.
+Once the race got underway at the second time of asking, Camp took the lead ahead of Dan Thackeray, with Matt Luff, Morgan Bailey, Will Redford in the Kinetic Motorsport EP3, and Harvey Caton in his JWB Motorsport EP3 in tow.

 Ryan Bensley was involved in the lead fight during the opening lap, however, contact with Morgan Bailey saw the Zest Racecar Engineering driver out at the Esses.
 Despite a recovery drive, Bensley ended the race on the penultimate lap with contact against the barrier at Bobbies.